AmerenICenter/smart_documentation/README.md

 - run on auto git push?
 - how to document classes/methods in classes/ and also errors (in addition to funcs)
 - extract func names/etc directly from the files located in... some folder?
-- does not work for nested py file .
+- does not work for nested py file . ( all python files must be in the root directory)
 - autofunction, autoclass, etc.
+- put name of file in the doc site for each page

-### Code
+### Functionality

 - The project to be documented is located in the `project` root directory.
-- Automatically, all files with extension `.py` shall be included into the docs.
+- At the moment, all files with extension `.py` within the top level of the `project` folder shall be included into the docs.